Azure/ResourceModules/docs/wiki/The library - Module design.md

-This section gives you an overview of the design principles followed by the CARML Bicep modules.
+This section details the design principles followed by the CARML Bicep modules.

 ---